praneeth-rdy/praneeth-rdy/README.md

     <a href="https://praneeth-rdy.github.io/"><img src="https://img.shields.io/website?down_color=lightgrey&down_message=down&up_color=%231e90ff&up_message=live&url=https%3A%2F%2Fpraneeth-rdy.github.io%2F"/></a>
 </p>

-I am a fourth year undergraduate student at IIT Kharagpur.
+I am a final year undergraduate student at IIT Kharagpur.
 I am an active software developer and an impact driven individual.
 I love contributing to open source projects, and I am ever ready to learn more.
 I always strive to build projects which add value to people's lives.
 I believe in the quote, *"Success is not the money you make, it is the difference you bring in people's lives"*

 - 🔭 I keep learning new things and often read books.
 - 💬 Talk with me about technology, finance and entrepreneurship.